synergylearning/moodle-format_colours/README.txt

 http://www.synergy-learning.com/ ), on behalf of Landesmedienzentrum
 Baden-Württemberg (http://www.lmz-bw.de/ ).

-The main lib.php and formats.php files are only lightly modified from those found within the standard format_topics, the rest is new code.
+The main files are only lightly modified from those found within the standard format_topics, the rest is new code.

 Installation
 ============

-This format is not currently compatible with Moodle 2.3.

 1. Unzip all the files locally